FrostCoreAlt/linuxdoom-plus/README.md

 # Credits
 Fork of idSoftware/DOOM (linuxdoom-1.10), uses modified code from SDLDoom to work on SDL2.
 # Compiling
-## NOTE: This code only compiles on Linux, a Windows build is not planned for now
-You need to have sdl2, sdl2_mixer, and sdl2_net, you can install these in whatever linux distro you have,
+You need to have sdl2, sdl2_mixer, and sdl2_net, you can install these in whatever linux distro you have, if you are using Windows, there soon will be instructions on setting up a compiling environment,

 Example: on Arch Linux